Constructors in Cairo

 }

-Here the constructor accepts four arguments:
+Here the constructor accepts three arguments:

 • _owner: The address of the contract owner.